UnskilledFreak/Freakylay/README.md

 # Freakylay
 An alternative and customizable overlay for [DataPuller Mod](https://github.com/kOFReadie/DataPuller) which lets you choose your own style.

+Its bases on the [original overlay by kOF.Readie](https://github.com/kOFReadie/BSDP-Overlay) whith some tweaks and a completly new way of displaying scores, combo, player health, accuracy and much more!

 ## Features

 - change **background and font color like you want**, even with transparency